 How to Start Running for Beginners

 If you're wondering how to start running, there are probably a million questions flying through your brain: How fast should I run?
 How will it feel?
 What should I eat?
 Could I do a race?
-Trying a new skill can bring a certain level of anxiety.
-But relax!
-Running is a great activity for anyone to try, regardless of age or fitness level.
-(Also, runner's high!!)
+Trying a new skill can bring a certain level of anxiety, but also a ton of excitement.
+Running is a great activity for anyone to try, regardless of age or fitness level, so if you're chasing the feeling of the so-called runner's high, use this helpful guide as a go-to resource for info on running for beginners.

 First, plan your schedule so that you're sure to set aside time to devote to your new running routine.
-You can reap fitness rewards with just 30 minutes a day, three to five times per week.
+You can reap fitness rewards with just 30 minutes a day, three to five times per week in your beginner running plan.

-When you start running, don't plan to go too far or too fast right away—doing so is the number-one cause of injury among runners.
+When you start running, don't plan to go too far or too fast right away — doing so is the no. 1 cause of injury among runners.
 Start by running for 20 minutes at a time, three times per week.
 Gradually increase the amount of time you're running and the number of days you run, but don't increase either until you feel comfortable completing your current level of training.
 If 20 minutes is too much, don't be afraid to take walking breaks.
 Perhaps begin by running for 4 minutes and walking for 1 minute, until you complete the 20 minutes.
 As you get stronger, begin eliminating the walk breaks.

-When you're a beginner, don't worry about how many miles you're running.
+When you're learning how to run, don't worry about how many miles you're running.
 Focus on the number of minutes instead.
 Gradually you'll begin to cover more ground in the same amount of time, and that's when you'll want to increase the duration of your workout.
-(Following a plan like this Couch-to-5K Plan for Super Beginner Runners can help keep you accountable and help you ease in without going too hard, too fast.)
+(Following a plan such as this Couch-to-5K Plan for Super Beginner Runners can help keep you accountable and help you ease in without going too hard, too fast.)

 One advantage of the sport of running is that so little gear is required.
-But the most important investment runners should make is in a good pair of running shoes—not cross-training, walking, or tennis shoes.
-Running shoes are best purchased at specialty running stores, where employees can recommend models based on your ability and goals.
-Many will also watch you run, to make sure the shoes you buy complement the way your foot strikes the ground.
+But the most important investment runners should make is in a good pair of running shoes — not cross-training, walking, or tennis shoes.
+Running shoes are best purchased at specialty running stores, where employees can recommend models based on your current running level and goals as well as your gait (the way your foot strikes the ground).

 You should also have a quality, well-fitting sports bra, preferably made of wicking material to keep you cooler and drier.
 A digital sports watch (or a free running app on your phone) is also helpful.
 As you advance in your running and set new goals, a heart-rate monitor is nice to have, to make sure you keep your effort level where it should be.